beepbeep4/OffersAPI/README.md

   "expiryDate" : 2019-01-30T23:33:00.000
 }
 ```
+*Note that an offer cannot be created as cancelled.*

 #### /offers/cancel (POST)
 > Cancels an offer, based on an offer Id supplied in the request body.
 E.g.: